 According to the U.S. Energy Information Administration (or EIA), natural gas production in the Eagle Ford Shale in Texas increased ~343% in the past seven and a half years.
 In October 2014, the region produced ~7.1 billion cubic feet per day (or Bcf/d), compared to ~1.6 Bcf/d in January 2007.

 Production per rig

-In the next part of this series, we’ll look at natural gas liquids production at the Utica Shale.
+In the concluding part of this series, we’ll look at natural gas liquids production in the US.